-Article 54.
+Article 55.
 UNIT MODIFICATION

-It is understood that this MOU shall constitute a bar to any petition or request for decertification of the Association as the formally recognized employee organization in the General Employees unit of representation at any time prior to the expiration date of this MOU.
+It is understood that this MOU shall constitute a bar to any petition or request for decertification of the Union as the formally recognized employee organization in the General Employees unit of representation at any time prior to the expiration date of this MOU.

-In addition, no petitions for unit modification of the General Employees unit will be accepted by the City without the express agreement of the Association.
+In addition, no petitions for unit modification of the General Employees unit will be accepted by the City without the express agreement of the Union.

 The provisions of this Article shall not be applicable where precluded by law.
-The Association, its successors and assigns, shall indemnify, defend and hold harmless, the City, including its agents and employees, against any claims, suit or actions made or brought against the City, including its agents and employees, for any expenses, losses or damages incurred by the City, including its agents and employees, on account of the provisions of this article.
+The Union, its successors and assigns, shall indemnify, defend and hold harmless, the City, including its agents and employees, against any claims, suit or actions made or brought against the City, including its agents and employees, for any expenses, losses or damages incurred by the City, including its agents and employees, on account of the provisions of this article.

-Article 55.
+Article 56.
 COMMUNICATIONS

-The City and the Association shall work together in the interest of maintaining, and improving efficiency in all municipal operations and conservation of materials, supplies, and equipment, and for the improvement in quality of workmanship and service to the public.
+The City and the Union shall work together in the interest of maintaining, and improving efficiency in all municipal operations and conservation of materials, supplies, and equipment, and for the improvement in quality of workmanship and service to the public.

-The City and the Association consider themselves mutually responsible to improve communications between management and employees and will use their best endeavors in establishing and maintaining effective communication channels.
+The City and the Union consider themselves mutually responsible to improve communications between management and employees and will use their best endeavors in establishing and maintaining effective communication channels.

-Article 56.
+Article 57.
 USE OF BULLETIN BOARDS

-The City agrees that SBPEA may utilize bulletin board space in designated areas upon mutual agreement with the City.
-SBPEA will provide bulletin boards.
-The City agrees to allow the use of interdepartmental mail for distribution of SBPEA materials to SBPEA representatives only.
+The City agrees that the Union may utilize bulletin board space in designated areas upon mutual agreement with the City.
+The Union will provide bulletin boards.
+The City agrees to allow the use of inter-departmental mail for distribution of union materials to Shop Stewards.